Asif419/Job-Proverder-client/README.md

 # Job Hunter
 ## _Programming Hero Assignment 9_

-This is a react procjet with react router and tailwind css.
+This is a react project with react router and tailwind css.
 The main features of this website are:

 ## Features

 - Find job
 - Check featured jobs and find available jobs for different categories
 - Apply for jobs
-- Show appled jobs list
+- Show applied jobs list

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.